prechelt/typecheck-decorator/README.md

 The annotation is an expression that evaluates to a tuple or list (rather than a type or a predicate);
-more precisely, it can be any collections.abc.Sequence object.
+more precisely, it can be any collections.Sequence object.
 This is a very pragmatic extension for programs that do not model every little data structure as a class but rather make heavy use of the built-in sequence types.